See FAQs for more details.

 The WTS Manual provides an essential foundation for the course.
 A hard copy is included with your tuition.
 Download a copy HERE.
 There are additional online instruction materials.

-Students must attend all lecture nights and field days to complete the course.
-Lectures are approximately 1 hour, followed by 90-minute group meetings.
+Students must attend all group meeting nights and field days to complete the course.
+Streaming video lectures (about 1 hour each) must be viewed prior to the 2 1/2 hour group meetings.
 Field days vary in duration but are at least 6-8 hours plus transit time and social stops.
 Most students report 2-3 hours per week in addition to class and field days for reading, homework, gear acquisition, and trip planning.
 STUDENTS FREQUENTLY UNDERESTIMATE THE ADDITIONAL TIME REQUIRED.

 Please review the schedule carefully before enrolling to ensure you can fully participate.